 Here the importer does not pay the bank until the maturity of the draft under the relative credit which works under the term ‘Import Documentary Credit’.
 The bank undertakes to remit the payment to the seller on behalf of the buyer.
 To receive the payment, the seller must present the documents specified in the terms of the documentary credit to its bank during the validity of the documentary credit.
 This direct liability is called the Surrender Bill of Lading.
 (SBL).

-5. A Clean BoL
+1. A Clean BoL

-This is one which states that the cargo has been loaded onboard the ship in apparent good order and condition.
+This is one which states that the cargo has been loaded on board the ship in apparent good order and condition.

-6. Claused Bill of Lading
+2. Claused Bill of Lading